 These costs are paid at the end (after you’re feeling great because you won the Right To Manage).
 If you believe your landlord’s costs are not reasonable you can go back to appeal them at the LVT.

 One obvious point but nevertheless worth mentioning: the more leaseholders that participate the better because it helps to spread the financial burden.
-Tip: always consider 50% participation as the minimum and aim for much higher.
+Tip: always consider 50 per cent participation as the minimum and aim for much higher.

 Right To Manage – A Byword For Determination